Buddhist Sun App

 Why Is the Sun Important for Bhikkhus?

-Why Is The Sun Important for 8 & 10 Precepts?
+Why Is the Sun Important for 8 & 10 Precepts?

-If you are a monk, nun or a practicing yogi who has vowed to not eat after Noon, you will benefit from this app.
-The real Solar Noon is not 12:00 pm when it comes to the Buddhist rules because there were no clocks back then.
-Rather, the Sun was used to know when one should stop eating.
-In addition to the Noon time, the Dawn time is important to know because that is the time at which one can start eating.
-If one eats before Dawn, then one is eating when it is still considered night.
+If you are a monk, nun, or practicing yogi who has vowed not to eat after Noon, this app will benefit you.
+The real Solar Noon is not 12:00 pm according to Buddhist rules, because there were no clocks in the Buddhaâs time.
+Instead, the Sunâs position was used to determine when one should stop eating.

 About:

-Buddhist Sun is a small app for Buddhist monks and nuns to display the Solar Noon time specific to Buddhist monastic needs.
-Because I usually eat with my hands, I needed to have a “hands free” way to know when the Noon was approaching.
-The timer with voice notifications turned on helps me know the time left for eating.
-I enjoy using the app, and I hope that you do too.
+Buddhist Sun is a small app created for Buddhist monks and nuns to display Solar Noon according to monastic needs.
+Because I usually eat with my hands, I needed a âhands-freeâ way to know when Noon is approaching.
+The countdown timer with voice notifications helps me know the remaining time while eating.
+I enjoy using this app, and I hope you do as well.

 Why is this important?

 Those who follow Buddhist monastic rules are not allowed to eat after Noon.
-The rule is according to the sun at its zenith in the sky rather than a clock.
-They did not have clocks in the Buddha’s time.
-Others who follow 8 or 10 precepts may find this app useful too.
+The rule is based on the Sunâs zenith position, not a mechanical clock.
+Since clocks did not exist in the Buddhaâs time, the shadow was used to determine the correct moment.
+Others who follow the 8 or 10 precepts may also find this app helpful.

-I recommend TimeandDate.com to verify this app’s accuracy.
-This application is meant for “present moment” location use.
+I recommend TimeandDate.com to verify the appâs accuracy.
+This app is meant for âpresent-momentâ location use.

 Help: